Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 We don’t know the precise details of this particular milestone, yet we can certainly say that it at least bodes well for the product and its manufacturer.

-While at the same time, Republicans have been saying very troubling things about vaccines in general, and we need to talk about it.
+At the same time, Republicans have been saying very troubling things about vaccines in general, and we need to talk about it.

-And though that might seem like the least of our concerns regarding the troubling things Republicans are saying, the negative long-term effects of lowered vaccination rates will stick around regardless of who is in power for, possibly, generations.
+And though that might seem like the least of our concerns regarding the troubling things Republicans are saying, the adverse long-term effects of lowered vaccination rates will stick around regardless of who is in power for, possibly, generations.

 So, let’s get this started.

-That’s right… we haven’t even started yet.
+That’s right… We haven’t even started yet.

 … If you feel like screaming, just get it out now.